COVID-19 guidance: research and development

 For more information see Paediatric investigation plans and Paediatric requirements for marketing-authorisation applications

-Since the start of the COVID-19 pandemic, EMA's Committee for Medicinal Products for Human Use (CHMP) has been urging the EU research community to prioritise large randomised controlled clinical studies as these are most likely to generate the conclusive evidence needed to enable rapid development and approval of potential COVID-19 treatments.
-The CHMP also emphasises the need to include all EU countries in these trials:
+From the start of the COVID-19 pandemic, EMA's Committee for Medicinal Products for Human Use (CHMP) urged the EU research community to prioritise large randomised controlled clinical studies as these were most likely to generate the conclusive evidence needed to enable rapid development and approval of potential COVID-19 treatments.
+The CHMP also emphasised the need to include all EU countries in these trials:

 In line with the CHMP's statement, members of EMA staff and its scientific committees provided recommendations on concrete actions that stakeholders involved in COVID-19 clinical trials should take to enable the conduct of decision-relevant clinical trials, in an article published on 15 May 2020: